-Appointments are now available on Saturdays, Sundays and Bank Holidays for patients of practices within Primary Care Services (VI).
+Appointments are now available on Saturdays, Sundays and Bank Holidays for patients of practices within Primary Care Services (Health and Beyond).

-Appointments will be delivered from West Park Surgery West Park Hospital between 8am and 2pm.
+Appointments will be delivered from Bilston Urban Village between 8am and 12pm.

 Appointments will be available on a first-come first-serve basis to be booked in prior to the day through your normal GP practice.

-If you need to book an urgent appointment please call 111 who will redirect your call; alternatively you can call the practice directly on 01902 422677 on the day.
+If you need to book an urgent appointment please call 111 who will redirect your call.

-Primary Care Services (VI) have also Improved Access during the week with weekday appointments available from 5pm – 8pm.
+Primary Care Services (Health and Beyond) have also Improved Access during the week with weekday appointments available from 5pm – 8pm.
 For further information please contact your practice team.